Bhanu3487/WRF-setup/README.md

 # Setting Up WRF (Weather Research and Forecasting Model)

-This repository provides two simple methods to set up WRF and WPS using **gcc:9.4.0**.
-The setup options can be extended to later versions of gcc in the future.
+This repository provides two simple methods to set up WRF and WPS.

-## Methods Overview

 1. **Using Docker (Recommended)**
 2. **By Running a Script (Manual Setup)**

----

-## Method 1: Using Docker (Recommended)

 The options for compiling WRF and WPS are configured as recommended in the [WRF Compilation Tutorial](https://www2.mmm.ucar.edu/wrf/OnLineTutorial/compilation_tutorial.php).

 ### WRF and WPS Compilation Options
 - **WRF**: 34 (dmpar) followed by 1 (default)
 - **WRF Compilation Case**: `em_real`
 - **WPS**: 1 (serial and grib2)

+A sample simulation script is also provided, along with tests.
+The sample simulation is from [ARW Online Tutorial](https://www2.mmm.ucar.edu/wrf/OnLineTutorial/CASES/SingleDomain/index.php), except the end date is changed from  2016-10-08_00 to  2016-10-06_06 (namelist is set accordingly).
+Currenly, both methods are compatible with **gcc:9.4.0**, the setup options can be extended to later versions of gcc in the future.

+---
+## Method 1: Using Docker
 ### Steps to Follow

 1. **Pull the Image from Docker Registry**